 Suggested Tour: 7 Nights 8 Days Holi Festival Tour Package

-It is very auspicious festival for Christians.
+It is a very auspicious festival for Christians.
 Also called as Resurrection day is celebrated in April in a celebration of Jesus Christ returning from dead.
 Some non-Christians celebrate it as the beginning of spring.
-People wear new clothes and prepare tasty and yummy dishes at this day.
-Easter are celebrated with great zeal at Goa and Kerala.
+People wear new clothes and prepare tasty and yummy dishes on this day.
+Easter is celebrated with great zeal at Goa and Kerala.

 Read Also: Famous India Festivals in April Month

 4. Eid-al-Fitr (Ramadan)